biodatasciencetulln/scipy2019-jupyterlab-tutorial/Exercise-3/Exercise-3.md

 # Exercises 3

 Follow the instructions below, and experiment along the way as you wish.
-Again, if something is not intuitive, or not in the place you expect, please write it down and let us know.

 ## Assign existing shortcut to new action